eBay/tsv-utils/docs/BuildingWithLTO.md

 **Build with LTO enabled:**

-Using LTO for D libraries and the TSV utilities application:

 ```
 $ make DCOMPILER=ldc2 LDC_BUILD_RUNTIME=1
 $ make test-nobuild
 ```

+The above command builds with LTO on both the D libraries and the TSV utilities code.
 The build should be good if the tests succeed.

 ## Additional options